How to Know if I Have ADHD

 Most people feel unfocused, scattered, or restless at times.
 That’s quite normal.
-And such symptoms of ADHD as concentration problems and restlessness can be confused with other disorders like depression or anxiety or may be caused by medical problems.
+And such symptoms of ADHD as concentration problems and restlessness can be confused with other disorders like depression, anxiety, learning disabilities, or may be caused by medical problems.
+Medical conditions that mimic ADHD include sleep disorders, seizure disorders, thyroid disorders, as well as cognitive impairments.
 Just because your symptoms look like ADHD doesn’t mean you have it, so the only way to know for sure is to see a doctor or a mental health professional.

 Not sure whether you should schedule an appointment to get checked by a health professional?
 Let’s take a closer look at the signs and symptoms of ADHD in children and adults.

 Attention deficit hyperactivity disorder (ADHD) is a relatively common neurodevelopmental condition affecting people’s behavior.
 The disorder impacts the prefrontal cortex of the brain.
 This area is responsible for executive functions, emotional regulation, and impulse control, among other things.
 The causes of ADHD are unclear, but the condition often runs in families.
 It develops in childhood and can happen to anyone.

 Some kids seem to outgrow the condition, but the majority of those who had ADHD in childhood will continue to have it as adults.
 According to some estimates, 8.4% of children and 2.5% of adults have ADHD.
 But many adults go undiagnosed, so the numbers may be higher.